 HLC's Credential Lab

-HLC’s Credential Lab is an innovation hub within HLC that supports institutions and learners in navigating the complex and growing ecosystem of alternative postsecondary credentials within and outside of higher education.
-The end goal is to design and implement a quality assurance system for content providers.
+HLC’s Credential Lab is an innovation hub that supports institutions and learners in navigating the complex and growing ecosystem of short-term postsecondary credentials.
+Our work is focused in two areas: designing a quality assurance system for credential content providers, and supporting institutions and providers to ensure quality learning experiences and outcomes.

 The Challenges We’re Addressing